FelipeCadilho/rPesca/README.md

 ## Prerequisites to Run the Package
 ### Database
-* The data file should contain age information in the first column, followed by total length in the second column, and finally, the categorical classification of gender, for example, in the third column.
+* The data file should contain age information in the first column, followed by length in the second column, and finally, the categorical classification of gender, for example, in the third column.
 * The file can have the extensions `.xls`, `.xlsx`, `.csv`, `.txt`, or be of type `dataframe` in R.
 * It is necessary to inform the column separator character for data files with extensions `.csv` and `.txt`.